Lexikos/ActiveScript.ahk/readme.md

 **License:** Use, modify and redistribute without limitation, but at your own risk.

-This branch is compatible with AutoHotkey v2.0-a128 and some later versions.
+This branch is compatible with AutoHotkey v2.0-beta.1 and probably later versions.
 For AutoHotkey v1.1, get the `for-v1` branch.

 ## Usage